Fish Washington's Olympic Peninsula

 Of all the techniques used for salmon fishing Back Bouncing may be the most difficult for a new angler to employ because of the recognition of the Salmon bite but can work when all others will not.
 The advantage of Back Bouncing is that it can reach and stay in some of the deepest holes in the river where the largest fish hold.
 The back bouncing set-up is fairly simple and only has a few parts to the system.
 This technique is performed with an 8’ very stiff rod and a level wind reel.
 The stiffness of the rod is required to allow you to lift up and back down the heavy weight that will be attached to the end of your rod down the river.

 Please reach out to us using the "Questions Before Booking?" dropdown option above or use the subscribe email option located at the bottom of the page for further information about our other destinations and upcoming events.
+For additional information, please refer to our FAQ, Booking & Cancellation Policy, and Trip Insurance.

 Season: June - April 15th